 Mark consulted for several VC firms as well as the Ngäbe-Buglé Tribe in Panama on an economic development program.
 He spent time working with Walter Cronkite developing “The Cronkite Channel’.

-Mark Tomko reformed ITA in Turkey in 2011 to to both act as a platform to entrepreneurs developing local Technology in Turkey and as a bridge to western technology companies wanting to enter the booming Turkish market.
-ITA Turkey has evolved into a full service consulting entity focusing on bringing management and marketing disciplines to the Turkish industry.
+Mark Tomko reformed ITA in Turkey in 2011 as a platform to entrepreneurs developing local Technology in Turkey and as a bridge to western investors and companies entering the Turkish market.